Tabular Data: Is Deep Learning all you need?: Related Work

-Significant research has delved into understanding the contexts where Neural Networks (NNs) excel, and where they fall short~\cite{shwartz-ziv2021tabular,9998482,grinsztajn2022why}.
-The recent study by \cite{mcelfresh2023neural} is highly related to ours in terms of the research focus.
-However, the authors used only random search for tuning the hyperparameters of neural networks, whereas we employ Tree-structured Parzen Estimator (TPE), which provides a more guided and efficient search strategy.
-Additionally, their study was limited to evaluating a maximum of 30 hyperparameter configurations, in contrast to our more extensive exploration of 100 configurations.
-Furthermore, despite using the validation set for hyperparameter optimization, they do not retrain the model on the combined training and validation data using the best-found configuration prior to evaluation on the test set.
-Our paper delineates from prior studies by applying a methodologically-correct experimental protocol involving thorough HPO for neural networks.
+\textbf{Empirical Studies.~} Significant research has delved into understanding the contexts where neural networks (NNs) excel, and where they fall short~\citep{shwartz-ziv2021tabular,9998482,grinsztajn2022why, rubachev2024tabredanalyzingpitfallsfilling, ye2025closerlookdeeplearning}.
+The recent study by \cite{mcelfresh2023neural} is highly related to ours in terms of research focus.
+However, the authors use only random search for tuning the hyperparameters of neural networks, whereas we employ Tree-structured Parzen Estimator (TPE)~\citep{NIPS2011_86e8f7ab} as employed by \cite{gorishniy2021revisiting}, which provides a more guided and efficient search strategy.
+Additionally, recent studies~\citep{mcelfresh2023neural} are limited to evaluating a maximum of 30 hyperparameter configurations, in contrast to our more extensive exploration of up to 100 configurations.
+Furthermore, despite using the validation set for hyperparameter optimization (HPO), they do not retrain the model on the combined training and validation data using the best-found configuration before evaluating the model on the test set.
+Our paper differs from prior studies by applying a methodologically correct experimental protocol involving thorough HPO for neural networks.
+Lastly, \Cref{tab:comparison_models} summarizes the model families evaluated in related empirical studies and highlights the differences in the evaluation protocol.
+To the best of our knowledge, we are the first to provide a thorough assessment of foundation models and AutoML to other learning paradigms.